mametur/to-do-list/project-planning/development-strategy.md

 ### 2. Store Inputs into State

-> As a site visitor, when I click the submit buttons I want to be sure my todo text is saved.
+> As a site visitor, when I click the submit buttons I want to be sure my todo text is saved .

 ### Repo